 An army with 10,000 career soldiers with an annual starting pay package of say $60,000 will cost the government only $600 million.
 Throw in a good career path where experience counts more than classroom achievement, there will be queues forming outside the CMPB awaiting registration.
-An incentivised professional soldier could easily replace a number of conscripts.
-The attitude of many conscripts leaves much to be desired but can anyone fault them for the disproportionate sacrifice?
+Instead of unmotivated conscripts, we have incentivised professional soldiers.

 Original photo @ ClipartHeaven.com

-Technology is also supposed to have improved productivity but our reliance on manpower has remained unchanged!
-This is a similar situation in the private sector which the government has belatedly acknowledged.
-Do we really need to keep half a million reservists link on their toes, disregarding their family commitments, health and work discrimination concerns?
+With improved technology, do we really need to keep half a million reservists link on their toes, disregarding their family commitments, health and work discrimination concerns?

-The SPF and SCDF should only hire career professionals instead of using NSFs.
+The SPF and SCDF should employ only career professionals instead of using NSFs.
 There may be some cost savings but a lowered standard is to be expected with NS conscripts.

-It’s becoming more apparent that the whole idea of conscription has now become a form of cheap labour.
+It’s becoming more apparent that the whole idea of conscription is in fact a form of cheap labour.
 Let’s take a look at the economic value of a 19 year old starting work in the private sector.
-Assuming the average wage of a diploma graduate to be $1,900 and an NSF’s allowance of $600, the opportunity cost amounts to more about $24,000 if he has to serve only 6 months.
-More if conscription is scrapped.
-This cost does not even include the pre enlistment loafing time, time wasted before entering the university and intangible social costs.
+Assuming the average wage of a diploma graduate to be $1,900 and an NSF’s allowance of $600, the opportunity cost amounts to more about $31,000 for a conscript’s service to the nation.
+What about the pre enlistment loafing time, time wasted before entering the university and intangible social costs.